uwcartlab/webmapping/Chapter01/readme.md

 1. Create a website directory called _unit-1_ with an organized directory structure and boilerplate _index.html_, _style.css_, and _main.js_ files.
 2. Create a Git repository in your website directory and sync it to your GitHub account.
-3. Submit a zip file (.zip) containing your website directory to Canvas (Geography 575 course only).
+3. For UW-Madison students: Submit a zip file (.zip) containing your website directory to Canvas.
 In the submission comments, paste a link to your GitHub account page.

 ## Activity 2

 1.  **_Required_**: Navigate to codecademy.com and create a free account.
 Do _<ins>not</ins>_ sign-up for the Pro paid account.
 2.  _Recommended_: If you do not have any programming experience, we recommend first completing the [Learn How to Code](https://www.codecademy.com/learn/learn-how-to-code) broad overview of programming concepts (~1 hour).
 3.  _Recommended_: If you do not have experience with HTML or want a refresher, we recommend completing Lesson 1 (and only Lesson 1) of the [Introduction to HTML tutorial](https://www.codecademy.com/learn/learn-html). (~1 hour)
-4.  _Recommended_: If you do not have experience with CSS or want a refresher, we recommend completing Lessons 1 and 2 of the [Introduction to CSS tutorial](https://www.codecademy.com/learn/learn-css). (~2 hour)
+4.  _Recommended_: If you do not have experience with CSS or want a refresher, we recommend completing Lessons 1 and 2 of the [Introduction to CSS tutorial](https://www.codecademy.com/learn/learn-css). (~2 hours)
-5.  **_Required_**: Complete Lessons 1-8 of [Introduction to JavaScript](https://www.codecademy.com/learn/introduction-to-javascript) (i.e., Lesson 1 "Introduction" through Lesson 8 "Objects").
-Print a PDF (Ctrl+P in browser; save as a PDF) of your completed table of contents for these tutorials and upload to the Activity 2 assignment to confirm completion. (~6 hours)
+5.  **_Required_**: Complete Lessons 2, 3, 4, and 7 of [Introduction to JavaScript](https://www.codecademy.com/learn/introduction-to-javascript).
+For UW-Madison students: Print a PDF (Ctrl+P in browser; save as a PDF) of your completed table of contents for these tutorials and upload to the Activity 2 assignment to confirm completion. (~8 hours)
+6.  _Recommended_: Complete Lessons 5, 6, 8, and 9 of [Introduction to JavaScript](https://www.codecademy.com/learn/introduction-to-javascript).
+We will introduce and review these concepts in depth in subsequent lessons, so these tutorials are helpful but not essential foundation. (~8 hours)

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._